voegelas/gimp-screenshot-grim-plugin/CONTRIBUTING.md

 You can submit code changes by forking the repository, pushing your code changes to your clone, and then submitting a pull request.

+In order to update the locale message catalogs, install gettext and run:

+    make locales